DFE-Digital/bat-design-history/app/posts/teacher-success/2025-04-25-testing-support-comms-with-trainees.md

 Using the teaching branding didn’t have a significant impact on engagement compared to using the GOV.UK styling.​

-The GDS style email had a slightly higher open rate but given we only changed the content of the email itself and nothing about the subject line or sender, there's no discernible reason for a difference between open rates.​
+The GOV.UK style email had a slightly higher open rate, but given we only changed the content of the email itself and nothing about the subject line or sender, there was no discernible reason for a difference between open rates.​

 The teaching brand style email had a slightly higher click through rate.